Dcamy/Symbies/README.md

-# Welcome to the Symbie Family
+# Welcome to FamilyAI and the Symbie Family

 Hello Family,